How does senior dental insurance work? Dental coverage (or lack thereof) depends on which insurance you have. Let’s review the major options below:

 When can I sign up for a dental plan?

 Unlike other coverage like Medigap or Part D, you can sign up for a stand-alone dental plan whenever you want.
 Medicare will not penalize you for enrolling late (or not enrolling) in dental.
-That being said many Medicare Supplement providers include a separate option to enroll in their dental plan at the same time you enroll in Medigap.

 Can I switch my dental plan?

-Is Senior dental worth it?
+Is Senior Dental Worth it?

 Questions about dental: Call our Senior65.com team at 800-930-7956 to learn more.